 Article 19.1.1 of the Agreement requires each government to designate a contact point to facilitate communications regarding the Agreement.
 The Office of the United States Trade Representative ("USTR") will serve as the U.S. contact point for this purpose.
+In addition, Article 20.1 of the Agreement establishes a Free Trade Commission to oversee the implementation of the Agreement and the work of committees and other bodies established under the Agreement.
+The U.S. Trade Representative, or his or her designee, will represent the United States on the Free Trade Commission.

-The Agreement calls for the United States and Peru to develop rosters of independent experts willing to serve as panelists to settle disputes between the parties that may arise under the Agreement.
-One roster will be available for most types of disputes, while a specialized roster will be established to address disputes regarding the Agreement's financial services provisions.
-USTR will consult with the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate ("Trade Committees") as it develops rosters of panelists.
-USTR will provide the Trade Committees with the names of the experts it is considering, and detailed background information on each, at least 30 days before submitting the names of any nominees to Peru.
+Article 21.7 of the Agreement calls for the United States and Colombia to develop a roster of independent experts willing to serve as panelists to settle disputes between the parties that may arise under the Agreement.
+USTR will consult with the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate ("Trade Committees") as it develops the roster of panelists.
+USTR will provide the Trade Committees with the names of the experts it is considering, and detailed background information on each, at least 30 days before submitting the names of any nominees to Colombia.